taylorlapeyre/lists/README.md

 #### Getting Started

 You will need to have a working Rails environment with sqlite.
-Once you have cloned the repo, run `rake db:setup`.
+Once you have cloned the repo, run `bundle install` and `rake db:setup`.
 If you run into any issues getting started, email us and we can help.